HosseinHasanPour/caffe-stochastic-depth/README.md

 Once these functions are set up you're ready to train your network.

+##Disclaimer
+Ths implementation breaks some of caffe's extra functionalities, such as the functions in the tools folder, but nothing that is essential or training or running networks.
+All of Caffe's built in solvers should work fine, but I have only tested with the Nesterov solver.

 ## Future Work
 I'm aware that this is not the most user friendly implementation.
-I have an idea bout how to modify the python interface to allow for quick and easy cosntruction of stochastic depth networks.
+I have an idea bout how to modify the python interface to allow for quick and easy construction of stochastic depth networks.
 Unfortunately I won't be able to work on this in the coming month of July (2016), but I hope to resume work in August.

-Feel free to reach out to me if you have any questions for me, I'm happy to help!
+Feel free to reach out to me if you have any questions for me (or if you want to help with the python interface), I'm happy to help!